Deep dive of Route Sharding in OpenShift 4

 # oc apply -f router-internal.yaml

-And check that is created in the cluster:
+And check that it is created in the cluster:

 # oc get ingresscontroller -n openshift-ingress-operator